act-rules/act-rules.github.io/_rules/role-attribute-valid-value-674b10.md

 ## Assumptions

-- The ARIA `role` is being used to comply to WCAG.
+The ARIA `role` is being used to comply to WCAG.
+If compliance to WCAG is done in other ways, this rule may fail while [Success Criterion 4.1.2 Name, Role, Value][sc412] is still satisfied.

 ## Accessibility Support